If you have a PC that struggles with gaming and streaming simultaneously, you may be able to fix your system by using a Dual-PC setup.

 Launch your broadcasting software on your streaming computer.
 Add the capture card as a video source in the program and ensure that it is capturing the information from your gaming PC.
 Check that both the audio and video are coming through by playing a video on your gaming PC and watching it on your streaming computer.

-Do You Need a Setup for Dual PC Streaming on Twitch?
+Do You Need a Dual PC Streaming Setup for Twitch?

 Most streamers don’t need a dual PC set-up.
 The only time you should consider it is if you are playing a CPU-intensive game that stretches the limits of what your PC can handle.
 Adding the stream element to this computer can create lag and other gaming issues, which can be frustrating for both you and your audience.